sasukeee07/Cover-Art-renaming-Script-for-Retro-Consoles/README.md

 # Cover-Art-renaming-Script-for-Retro-Consoles
-A simple Python script that renames  cover images to match ROM filenames using fuzzy matching.
-Perfect for organizing game libraries and frontends.

-Great!
-Here's a clean and simplified **GitHub `README.md`** version you can copy and paste directly into your repo:
+This script helps rename GBA cover images so they exactly match the ROM filenames — required for cover art to work correctly in Garlic OS (e.g., on Anbernic RG35XX).
+Just drop your files into folders, run the script, and you're done!
 ---

 ```markdown